 Remember that shelf you bought from IKEA three months ago?
 You know, the one you said you were going to put up in the living room as soon as you had the time?
 Well, chances are, you have the time now.

-As coronavirus sweeps the globe, for many of us, normal daily life has come to a grinding halt.
-Those fortunate enough to be working from home have largely found ourselves in self-isolation with an excess of free hours in the day.
+As COVID-19 sweeps the globe, for many of us, normal daily life has come to a grinding halt.
+Those of us fortunate enough to be working from home have largely found ourselves in self-isolation with an excess of free hours in the day.

 That’s not to say that the restrictions on daily life in self-isolation aren’t stressful and disorienting.
 Instead of dedicating all of this new-found time towards being productive, you may just find yourself spinning your wheels, or with your phone glued to your hand.
 Shifting your attention towards that list of to-dos can be challenging in these times, to say the least.